2024 Rochdale by-election: Reactions

-The Israel–Hamas war dominated the campaign.
+The Gaza war dominated the campaign.
 In his election victory speech, Galloway said: "Keir Starmer, this is for Gaza.
 You will pay a high price for the role that you have played in enabling, encouraging and covering for the catastrophe presently going on in occupied Gaza, in the Gaza Strip".
 Alluding to the size of his win, over the Labour and Conservative candidates, he said, "Keir Starmer and Rishi Sunak are two cheeks of the same backside and they both got well and truly spanked tonight here in Rochdale."

 Galloway also claimed he had been approached by Richard Tice to be the Reform UK party candidate.

 During Galloway's victory speech a heckler accused him of being a climate change denier.
 The heckler stated that Galloway said at a hustings that he wanted to "extract oil and gas from the North Sea".

 The largest Jewish community organisation in the UK, the Board of Deputies of British Jews, claimed that Galloway's victory marked "a dark day" for Britain's Jewish community.

 On 1 March, Prime Minister Rishi Sunak held a press conference outside 10 Downing Street, at which he spoke about what he called the "shocking increase in extremist disruption and criminality" in Britain.
 During the conference he said, "And it's beyond alarming that last night, the Rochdale by-election returned a candidate that dismisses the horror of what happened on 7 October, who glorifies Hezbollah and is endorsed by Nick Griffin, the racist former leader of the BNP".

 Labour Party Leader Sir Keir Starmer issued an apology to the people of Rochdale, saying, "I regret we had to withdraw our candidate, and apologise to voters in Rochdale.
 I took that decision.
 It was the right decision."
 He stated that Labour's candidate in the next general election would be a "unifier".

 Reform UK performed worse than its Brexit Party counterpart in 2019, although Danczuk did win enough votes to retain his deposit, unlike his run as an independent in 2017.
 Richard Tice, leader of Reform UK, alleged that the election was rigged and said that Danczuk had received several threats during the campaign.